Foden Trucks: Steam

 In 1856, Edwin Foden became an apprentice at the agricultural equipment manufacturing company of Plant & Hancock.
 He left the company for an apprenticeship at Crewe Railway Works, but returned to Plant & Hancock at the age of 19.
-Shortly afterwards, he became a partner in the company.
-On the retirement of George Hancock in 1887, the company was renamed Edwin Foden Sons & Co.
+A few years afterwards, he became a partner in the company which was renamed to Hancock & Foden. in 1876, the company was renamed Edwin Foden Sons & Co.
 Ltd. The company produced massive industrial engines, small stationary steam engines, and from 1880, agricultural traction engines.

 In 1878, the legislation affecting agricultural use was eased, and as a result, Foden produced a successful range of agricultural traction engines.
 The perfecting of the compound traction engine in 1887 gave a significant marketing advantage and later proved invaluable to the development of the steam lorry.
 Foden also produced 11 Showman's road locomotives.
+Production of traction engines largely stopped with World War One but at least one was produced as late as 1920.

 In 1896, the restrictions affecting road transport were eased, which permitted vehicles under 3 tons to travel at up to 12 mph without a red flag.
 The time was right, and Foden produced a series of four prototype wagons.
 The experience gained from this enabled Foden to build a 3-ton wagon for the War Office 1901 self-propelled lorry trial.

-This design was consistently faster and more economical over the arduous road trials, but was placed second overall as it was claimed that the Thornycroft entry had better off-road performance.
+The Foden was consistently faster and more economical over the arduous road trials than the Thorneycroft entry, but was placed second overall as it was claimed that the Thornycroft entry had better off-road performance.
 Foden's wagon was nevertheless regarded by most commentators as a clear winner (the result was questioned in Parliament by Crewe's MP).
 This model was the basis for a highly successful line of vehicles that were produced over the next 30 years.
 The great majority of Foden steam lorries were overtype, but undertypes were also produced starting in the late 1920. these Included the unsuccessful E-type and the O-type "Speed-6" and "Speed-12", which was a much more modern vehicle.

 Foden supplied its final steam wagon in 1934.